tc39/test262/rfcs/_process.md

     This requires the usual "consensus minus one".

 - The FCP lasts 10 calendar days, so that it is open for at least 5 business days, absent holidays.
-  It is also advertised widely, e.g. on the discussion forum and in the [TC39 General](https://matrix.to/#/#tc39-general:matrix.org) Matrix channel.
+  It is advertised in the [TC39 General](https://matrix.to/#/#tc39-general:matrix.org), [TC39 Implementers](https://matrix.to/#/#tc39-implementers:matrix.org), and [Test262 Maintainers](https://matrix.to/#/#test262-maintainers:matrix.org) Matrix channels.
   This way all stakeholders have a chance to lodge any final objections before a decision is reached.

-- In most cases, the FCP period is quiet, and the RFC is either merged or closed.
+- In most cases, the FCP is quiet, and the RFC is either merged or closed.
   However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the RFC goes back into development mode.

 ## The RFC life-cycle